sediq-khan/Lucene_Indexing_Analysing_Searching/README.md

 1. Clone this project to your local machine
 2. Navigate to the out\artifacts\LuceneDemo_jar\ directory through command line
-3. Step 3: Enter following command: java -jar LuceneDemo.jar F:\Lucene\Data sediq F:\Lucene\Index
+3. Enter following command: java -jar LuceneDemo.jar F:\Lucene\Data sediq F:\Lucene\Index

 your third step should look something like this